 Quercetin is an antioxidant and anti-inflammatory, which is turn has countless potential benefits.

 Quercetin is generally safe.
 The most common side effect is an upset stomach.
-When you start supplementing with quercetin, start at a modest dose to let your digestive system adjust.
+When you start supplementing with quercetin, start at a modest dose to let your digestive system adjust, and take it with food.

 Very high doses may damage your kidneys.
 However, as long as you’re following the directions of the supplement, this won’t be a problem.
 However, you probably shouldn’t take quercetin if you have a kidney disease.